martishin/crdt-editor/README.md

 ## Running Locally

 ### Prerequisites
-- Python & Conda - for running the serer
+- Python & Conda - for running the server
 - Node.js & npm - for running the React client
 - Rust - for building the CRDT library